pszponder/dev-notes_go_archived/notes/go_generics.md

 | `Float`      | All floating point numbers                                                   |
 | `Complex`    | All complex numbers                                                          |

-**CAUTION:** The constraints package is part of the experimental standard package.
+**CAUTION:** The constraints package was archived as part of the experimental standard package in Go v1.21.
 You can either import it or compose interfaces to obtain the same constraints above.

 - To import, use `go get golang.org/x/exp/constraints`
 - Add `import "golang.org/x/exp/constraints"`